kristiankolthoff/SEMA4J/README.md

 }
 ```
 Often you want to collect multiple sentences to be annotated at once.
 Simply add them to
 the cache.
-From the reults map, you can easily access to Frame list for each annotated string.
+From the results map, you can easily access to Frame list for each annotated string.

 ```java
 List<String> sentences = new ArrayList<>();